pik-gane/vodle/README.md

 ### lessons from copan test

-* many avoid a 100 rating, leading to many abstentions
+* many avoid a 100 rating, leading to many abstentions -> add warnings, maybe also add "submit" button?
 * resorting can be annoying
+* clearer explanation (+ Q&A)